-At retirement, the benefit is calculated as if the sum of the employee's contributions, with interest, and the city-financed monetary credits with interest were used to purchase an annuity.
+At retirement, the benefit is calculated as if the sum of the employee's contributions, with interest, and the cityfinanced monetary credits with interest were used to purchase an annuity.
 Members may choose to receive their retirement benefit in one of seven payments options.
 Members may also choose to receive a portion of their benefit as a Partial Lump Sum Distribution in an amount equal to 12, 24, or 36 monthly payments, which cannot exceed 75% of the member's deposits and interest.

-The City grants a monetary credit referred to as Updated Service Credit.
-This monetary credit is determined by hypothetically re-computing the member's account balance by assuming that the current member deposit rate of the employing city has always been in effect.
-The computation also assumes that the member's salary has always been the member's average salary using a salary calculation based on the 36-month period ending a year before the effective date of calculation.
-This hypothetical account balance is increased by 3% each year (not the actual interest credited to the member's account in previous years), and increased by the city match currently in effect.
-The resulting sum is then compared to the member's actual account balance increased by the actual city match and actual interest credited.
-If the hypothetical calculation exceeds the actual calculation, the member is granted a monetary credit (or Updated Service Credit) equal to the difference between the hypothetical calculation and the actual calculation times the percentage adopted.
-The City increases the annuities of its retirees, effective January 1 of a calendar year, at a rate equal to 70% of the increase in the Consumer Price index - all Urban Consumers (CPI-U) between the December preceding the member's retirement date and the December one year before the effective date of the increase, minus any previously granted increases.
-Members can retire at age 60 and above with 5 or more years of service or with 20 years of service regardless of age.
-Members are vested after 5 years.
+The City grants a monetary credit referred to a Updated Service Credit.
+This monetary credit is determined by prophetically re-computing the member's account balance by assuming that the cument member deposit rate of the employing city has always been in effect.
+The computation also assumes that the member's salary has always been the member's accountable and a second properties of the employing city has always been in effect.
+The computation also assumes that the member's salary has always been the effective date of calculation.
+This hypothetical account balance is increased by 3% each year (not the actual interest credition of the member's actual account balance increased by the city match and actual interest credited.
+If the hypothetical calculation exceeds the actual calculation, the member is granted a monetary credit for Updated Service Credit; equal to the difference between the hypothetical calculation and the actual calculation times the percentage adopted.
+The City increases the annunce of the creases, effective shares?
+I calculation and the actual calculation times the percentage adopted.
+The City increases the annunce of its retrieves, effective shares?
+I calculated service to a rate equal to 70% of the increase in the Consumer Price index - all Urbas Consumers (CPI-U) between the December preceding the member's retrievenent date and the December one years before the effective date of the increase, minus appreciously granted increases.
+Members are verteal after 5 years.

-FFRS provides benefits to firefighters in the Corpus Christi Fire Department.
-The benefits are fully vested after 20 years of credited service.
-Firefighters may retire at age 54 with 20 years of service.
-A partially vested benefit is provided for firefighters who terminate employment with at least 10 but less than 20 years of service.
-If a terminated firefighter has a partially vested benefit, he may retire starting on the date he would have both completed 20 years of service if he had remained a Corpus Christi firefighter and attained age 54.
-Effective June 1, 2015, the plan provided a monthly normal service retirement benefit, payable in a Joint and 100% to Spouse form of annuity, equal to the greater of (1) 50.8% of Highest 60-Month Average Pay plus \$150.00 per month for each year of service in excess of 20 years and (2) \$137.00 per month for each year of service.
+FFRS provides benefits to furefighters in the Corpus Christi Fire Department.
+The benefit are fully verted after 20 years of credited service.
+Firefighters may retire at a ge-34 with 20 years of service.
+A partially verted benefit is provided for firefighters who terminate employment with at least 10 but less than 20 years of service.
+If a terminated firefighter has a partially vested benefit, be may retire starting on the date he would have both completed 20 years of service if he had remained a Corpus Christi firefighter and attained age 54.
+Effective June 1, 2015, the plan provided a monthly normal service retirement benefit, payable in a Joint and 100% to Spouse form of annuity, equal to the greater of (1) 50.8% of Highest 60-Month Average Pay plus 150.00 per month for each very of service in excess of 20 years and (2) \$137.00 per month for each very of service in excess of 20 years and (2) \$137.00 per month for each very of service in the serves of 20 years and (2) \$137.00 per month for each very of service.